 Acute Promyelocytic Leukaemia (APL)

-Amongst acute and chronic types of Leukaemia in blood cancer, acute Leukaemia is known to be quicker in spreading and needs to be diagnosed and treated as early as possible.
-There are various types of acute Leukaemia, and the sub type Acute Promyelocytic Leukaemia (APL) is known to be the most dangerous type.
+Amongst acute and chronic types of Leukemia in blood cancer, acute Leukemia is quicker in spreading and its diagnosis and treatment should start as early as possible.
+There are various types of acute Leukemia, and the sub type Acute Promyelocytic Leukemia (APL) is the most dangerous type.
 It is a rare and quick-moving subtype that is the accumulation of premature white blood cells in the bone marrow.

-APL is most commonly found in people over the age of 40, and the beginning stage is considered to be the most crucial, where the patients are considered to be at high risk of infection and are also associated with the risk of death.
-The average white blood cell count for adults is deemed to be from 4,000 to 11,000 per microlitre, and a patient is considered to be at high risk when it exceeds this limit.
+APL is most common in people over the age of 40 and doctors consider the beginning stage to be the most crucial.
+It is where the doctors say the patients to be at high risk of infection and also links with the risk of death.
+The average white blood cell count for adults is deemed to be from 4,000 to 11,000 per microliter.
+Moreover, doctors consider a patient to be at high risk when it exceeds this limit.